2015 Stoke-on-Trent City Council election

 The 2015 Stoke-on-Trent City Council election took place on 7 May 2015 to elect members of Stoke-on-Trent City Council in England.
 This was on the same day as other local elections and the general election.

 Election result

-After the election, results were as follows: Labour 21, Independent 14, Conservative 7, UKIP 2.
-The Labour Party lost 14 seats, with gains for the Conservatives, Independent candidates and UKIP.
+After the election, results were as follows: Labour 21, City Independents 14, Conservative 7, UKIP 2.
+The Labour Party lost 14 seats, with gains for the Conservatives, City Independents and UKIP.